MakeSoil/Public-Pages/faqs.md

 # What is MakeSoil?

 MakeSoil is an online platform powering a global movement to make soil together on a planet-saving scale.
-MakeSoil is a global movement and online platform helping communities to make soil together on a planet-saving scale.
 Redefining composting as making soil, Soil Makers can easily and safely post their Soil Sites to our online map, and invite their neighbors and friends to contribute their food and yard scraps.
 Anyone, anywhere in the world, can use MakeSoil to find Soil Makers near them or start a Soil Site themselves.
 Together, we can reduce food waste, restore nutrients to our food, capture carbon in the ground, and beautify our neighborhoods.

 MakeSoil is a Nonprofit Organization.
 We re-invest any surplus funds back into our mission.